florensie/ExpandAbility/README.md

 Some example usages of the API can be found in the `testmod-[platform]` directories of this repository.

+## Tests
+Tests are located in the fabric-testmod module.

 ## To Do
 ### Swimming ability
   - Test with modded fluids